Event #65: $5,000 Seniors High Roller No-Limit Hold'em

 John Thornton's pocket sixes couldn’t overcome the pocket nines of his opponent, Michael Vela, ending his deep tournament run in seventh.
 Although deprived of a win on the felt, today’s finish marks Thornton’s largest recorded live tournament cash on his poker resume.
 With tournament results spanning over a decade, Thornton’s score of $73,877 surpasses his previous best, set in 2017, by over seven times.

-The Winamax-sponsored professional Bruno Lopes came into the final table as one of the most experienced players amongst the finalists, however, no amount of experience could help avoid the volatile swings of tournament poker.
+The Winamax-sponsored professional Bruno Lopes came into the final table as one of the most experienced players among the finalists, however, no amount of experience could help avoid the volatile swings of tournament poker.
 Lopes saw the majority of his chips sent to Checkwicz in a huge pot on Level 26.

 This table-changing dynamic ensured Lopes’ departure in sixth place, depriving the Frenchman of his career-first bracelet; his only consolation being his prize of $99,203 which makes for his second, and largest, cash of the series so far.